Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

   #### Upload New Post

   - When a user decide to upload a new post with content and press the New post link a a new section will appear at the bottom of the page where is asked to introduce the content , to upload a photo and press the New Post button to send the post to be approved by the admin.
+  - If a photo will not be uploaded a default photo (logo will appear instead).

      [Upload New Post - photo ](screenshot/new_post.PNG)